viam-modules/join-point-clouds/README.md

 ## Configure your `join-point-clouds` component

-Fill in the attributes as applicable to the component, according to the example below.
-Make sure there are cameras that can return pointclouds already configured on your machine.
+Copy and paste the following attributes into your JSON configuration:

 ```json
     {